Near Pinewood in Sumter County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Military • War, Spanish-American • Waterways & Vessels.
 A significant historical date for this entry is September 4, 1879.

 Location.
 33° 43.653′ N, 80° 30.708′ W. Marker is near Pinewood, South Carolina, in Sumter County.
-Marker is at the intersection of Milford Plantation Road (State Highway 43-808) and Camp Mac Boykin Road (State Highway 43-51), on the right when traveling south on Milford Plantation Road.
+It is at the intersection of Milford Plantation Road (State Highway 43-808) and Camp Mac Boykin Road (State Highway 43-51), on the right when traveling south on Milford Plantation Road.
 Marker can be found at Fulton Crossroads about 4 miles north of Rimini.
 Touch for map.
 Marker is in this post office area: Pinewood SC 29125, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-St. Mark's Episcopal Church (approx. 1.4 miles away); Richard Richardson (approx. 1.4 miles away); Millford Plantation (approx. 1.4 miles away); Encounter at Halfway Swamp / Site of Original St. Mark's Church (approx. 5.1 miles away); Halfway Swamp: (approx. 5.3 miles away); Richardson Graves (approx. 6.3 miles away); Site of Manchester (approx. 7.8 miles away); John M. Bates Bridge (approx. 7.9 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: St. Mark's Episcopal Church (approx. 1.4 miles away); Richard Richardson (approx. 1.4 miles away); Millford Plantation (approx. 1.4 miles away); Encounter at Halfway Swamp / Site of Original St. Mark's Church (approx. 5.1 miles away); Halfway Swamp: (approx. 5.3 miles away); Richardson Graves (approx. 6.3 miles away); Site of Manchester (approx. 7.8 miles away); John M. Bates Bridge (approx. 7.9 miles away).
 Touch for a list and map of all markers in Pinewood.

 Also see . . .